ChanghoJ/is477-fall2023-final-project/README.md

 ## Contributions

 - Jung, Changho: Creating and finishing the files in data folder, results folder and script folder.
-Checking and revsing the rest of the files in the project.
+Checking and revising the rest of the files in the project.

 - Wen, Dongjing : Creating and finishing the README.md, requirement.txt, snakefile, environment.log, .gitgnore, zenodo.jason, profiling files.
 CO-finishing the data folder.
 Checking and revising the files in results folder and script folder.